weixian-nwx/msspc/README.md

 5. **Open attendance excel** — opens the current `data/attendance.xlsx`.

+The **Participants** list (right side, below the scan view) shows every roster entry with live **Present**/**Absent** status — present rows are highlighted green — and updates the moment a scan lands.
+A name search box and a status filter (All / Present / Absent) help you find people in a long list.

+**Manual correction:** **double-click a participant** to toggle their attendance.
+After a confirmation dialog this marks them present or absent and re-saves the attendance Excel, exactly as a scan would — useful for someone without a working QR, or to undo a mistaken check-in.

 ### Step 3 — Slide deck

 6. **Populate slide deck** — builds the deck (see §10.3) and saves a new